PageBot/PageBotNano/PageBotNano005/README.md

 ## New to this version

+* Add TextBox element to make columns with overflow handling
-* Add folder for tools
+* Add toolbox/loremipsum generator for test text, static and random
-* Add Rect class, inheriting from Element
-* Add Text class, inheriting from Element
+* Add body text pages to MyTypeSpecimen.py with loremipsum text
-* Add position and size to Element __init__ constructor
+* Add functions makeCoverPage and makeBodyPages functions to MyTypeSpecimen.py
+* Add boolean flag to Document for testing if build() already as been done before export().
+* Add clearDrawing() to Document.
-* Add toolbox.color.asColor function to test valid values and make a tuple color
+* Add force attribute to Document.export, to force a new build before export
+* Add multipage attribute to Document.export, in case exporting multiple PNG pages.
-* Add Element.drawBackground and Element.drawForeground methods
+* Add example doc strint to toolbox/color
-* Add a color stroked square on the page.

 ## Gallery